 01 of 05

-The Best Sword Balloon - Intro
+Intro to the Best Sword Balloon

 When it comes to making sword balloons, in my opinion, this one is the very best.
 Since it's made from two balloons, it's larger, more colorful and contains more detail than any sword that you can make from a single 260 balloon.
 Of course, because this one requires two balloons, it takes a bit longer to inflate the balloons and make the sword.
 But if you've got the time, this is the one that you'll want to make.
 The kids will love them.